phwl/elec3608-lab/labs/ass1-pipe/README.md

  *  If you don't finish the entire question, still report on your answer.
 Partial marks will be awarded.
  *  No extensions will be granted and penalty for a late submission is deduction of 5% of the maximum mark for each calendar day after the due date.
 After ten calendar days late, a mark of zero will be awarded.

+# Submission
+Your assignment should be submitted online as two separate files (a .pdf and .sv file) before the due date.
+Refer to Canvas for the rubric and submission instructions.
+ * Report: a pdf report as described below.
+ * Design: a System Verilog file containing your pipelined processor.